Home

 if (P_proj_raster.y == height) P_proj_raster.y = height - 1;

-Why do points need to be sorted according to their depth?
+"Why do points need to be sorted according to their depth?"

-Why do we need to keep a list of points?
-Storing the point with the shortest distance to the eye shouldn't require storing all the points in a list.
-Indeed, you could very well do the following thing:
+Storing the point with the shortest distance to the eye doesn't necessarily require storing all the points in a list.
+Indeed, you could do the following:

-• For each pixel in the image, set the variable z to infinity.
+• For each pixel in the image, set the variable \(z\) to infinity.

-• For each point in the scene.
+• For each point in the scene:

-• Project the point and compute its raster coordinates
+• Project the point and compute its raster coordinates.

 Ray Tracing to Solve the Visibility Problem: How Does It Work?

-Comparing rasterization and ray-tracing
+Comparing Rasterization and Ray-Tracing

-Many different acceleration structures have been proposed and they all have as you can guess strengths and weaknesses, but of course, some of them are more popular than others.
+Many different acceleration structures have been proposed, and they all have, as you can guess, strengths and weaknesses, but of course, some of them are more popular than others.
 You will find many lessons devoted to this particular topic in the section devoted to Ray Tracing Techniques.

-From reading all this you may think that all problems are with ray tracing.
+From reading all this, you may think that all problems are with ray tracing.
 Well, ray tracing is popular for a reason.
-First, in its principle, it is incredibly simple to implement.
+Firstly, in its principle, it is incredibly simple to implement.
 We showed in the first lesson of this section that a very basic raytracer can be written in no more than a few hundred lines of code.
 In reality, we could argue that it wouldn't take much more code to write a renderer based on the rasterization algorithm, but still, the concept of ray tracing seems to be easier to code, as maybe it is a more natural way of thinking of the process of making an image of a 3D scene.
-But far more importantly, it happens that if you use ray tracing, computing effects such as reflection or soft shadow which play a critical role in the photo-realism of an image, are just straightforward to simulate in ray tracing, and very hard to simulate if you use rasterization.
+But far more importantly, it happens that if you use ray tracing, computing effects such as reflection or soft shadows, which play a critical role in the photo-realism of an image, are just straightforward to simulate in ray tracing, and very hard to simulate if you use rasterization.
 To understand why, we first need to look at shading and light transport in more detail, which is the topic of our next chapter.

-Rasterization is fast but needs cleverness to support complex visual effects.
-Ray tracing supports complex visual effects but needs cleverness to be fast - David Luebke (NVIDIA).
+"Rasterization is fast but needs cleverness to support complex visual effects.
+Ray tracing supports complex visual effects but needs cleverness to be fast." - David Luebke (NVIDIA).

-With rasterization it is easy to do it very fast, but hard to make it look good.
-With ray tracing it is easy to make it look good, but very hard to make it fast.
+"With rasterization, it is easy to do it very fast, but hard to make it look good.
+With ray tracing, it is easy to make it look good, but very hard to make it fast."

 Summary